Distributed Graph Neural Network Training: A Survey: GNN Batch Generation

 Besides the cache strategy, another approach is to design new distributed sampling techniques that are communication-efficient and maintain the model accuracy.
-A basic idea of communication-efficient sampling is to priory to sample local vertex, but this introduces bias for the generated mini-batch.
+A basic idea of communication-efficient sampling is to {prioritize sampling} local vertex, {yet this} introduces bias for the generated mini-batch.
 Inspired by the linear weighted sampling methods~\cite{fastgcn_iclr_2018, ladies_nips_2019}, Jiang et al.~\cite{distgnn_commefficient} propose a skewed linear weighted sampling for the neighbor selection.
-Concretely, the skewed sampling scales the sampling weights of local vertices by a factor $s > 1$ and Jiang et al. theoretically prove that the training can achieve the same convergence rate as the linear weighted sampling by properly selecting the value of $s$.
+Concretely, the skewed sampling scales the sampling weights of local vertices by a factor $s > 1$ and Jiang et al. theoretically prove that the training can achieve the same convergence rate as the linear weighted sampling by properly selecting the value of $s$. \blue{ Cai et al. propose a technique called collective sampling primitive (CSP)~\cite{dsp-ppopp23}.
+CSP reduces communication costs by pushing the sampling tasks to remote workers instead of pulling the entire neighbor lists to the local worker.
+This is beneficial because the full neighbor list of a center vertex is often much larger than the sampled results.
+With CSP, sampling tasks for remote vertices are conducted on remote workers, and only the results are sent back, reducing communication overhead. }

+\blue{ In addition to the above GNN-specific distributed sampling techniques, other general distributed graph sampling methods on CPU clusters or GPU clusters can also provide help, such as C-SAW~\cite{csaw_sc_2020}, Knightking~\cite{knightking_sosp19} and Skywalker~\cite{skywalker-pact21}. }